techiescamp/kubernetes-learning-path/README.md

 # Learn Kubernetes Templating Tools

 Helm and Kustomize are both tools that are used to manage Kubernetes manifests.
-They are similar in many ways, but have some key differences.
+They are similar in many ways but have some key differences.

 Helm is a package manager for Kubernetes that allows users to easily install, manage, and upgrade applications on a Kubernetes cluster.
 It uses a concept called "charts" which are pre-configured sets of Kubernetes resources that can be easily deployed, upgraded, and rolled back.

 Kustomize, on the other hand, is a tool that allows users to customize and configure existing Kubernetes manifests.
 It uses a concept called "patches" which can be applied to existing manifests to customize them for different environments and use cases.
 Unlike Helm, Kustomize does not include built-in support for versioning and rollback, and does not have a concept of "packages" or "repositories".

 - [Learn to Create Helm Chart From Scratch](https://devopscube.com/create-helm-chart/)<sup>Hands-On Blog</sup>
-- [Getting started with Kuztomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/)<sup>Official Doc</sup>
+- [Getting started with Kuztomize](https://devopscube.com/kustomize-tutorial/)<sup>Hands-On Blog</sup>

 # Kubernetes Deployment Tools (GitOps Based)

-GitOps is a approach to Continuous Deployment that uses Git as a single source of truth for declarative infrastructure and application code.
+GitOps is a technical practice that uses Git as a single source of truth for declarative infrastructure and application code.

 - [Guide to GitOps](https://www.weave.works/technologies/gitops/)<sup>Official Doc</sup>